 In October 2022, the Biden-Harris administration announced the CCBHC model will be expanded nationwide, with planning grants available to help more states with implementation.
 These grants use funding authorized by the Bipartisan Safer Communities Act.

-Data & Impact
+CCBHC Data and Impact